cloud-ed/CloudedClicker/README.md

 - 🖱️ **Simple One-Key Toggle** — Press a single customizable hotkey to toggle clicking on/off.
 - ⚙️ **Adjustable Click Interval** — Set how fast it clicks (in milliseconds).
+- 🎥 **Record + Playback Mouse Actions** — Automate more complex or repetitive motion with ease.
+- 🔁 **Mode Switching** — Instantly switch between autoclicker mode and recording mode with one button.
 - 🎛️ **Clean and Minimal UI** — Lightweight, no fluff.
 Just click, set, go.

 ---

 ## 🖥️ How to Use

+### 🖱 Autoclicker Mode:

 1. Open `CloudedClicker.exe`.
 2. Choose your **click speed** in milliseconds.
 3. Set your preferred **hotkey**.
 4. Click **Start**, or use your hotkey to begin auto-clicking.
 5. Click **Stop**, or press the hotkey again to disable.

+### 🎥 Recorder Mode:

+1. Click **Switch Mode** to enter Recorder Mode.
+2. Press **Start Recording** and perform the mouse actions you want to capture.
+3. Press **Stop Recording** once you're done.
+4. Click **Playback** to replay your recorded inputs.

+> 🔒 While in Recorder Mode, the hotkey toggle for clicking is disabled — no accidental clicks mid-recording.

 ---